|Our ranking process:

 If you have photographs of any of the listed golf courses, we would love to display them on this website.
 There is an online facility to "submit an image".

 www.top100golfcourses.co.uk is a totally independent website.
-We are not associated with any of the golf publications that rank golf courses (other than our own), but we are passionate about golf and addicted to playing great golf courses.
+We are not associated with any of the golf publications that rank golf courses (other than our own), but we are all passionate about golf courses.